YacqubAdan/fast-api-docker/README.md

 # docker-fast-api

 This project demonstrates how to containerize a FastAPI application using Docker.
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python.
-It is part of the [YouTube Docker Crash Course on my channel](https://youtu.be/s7fnNNV-CM4).

 ## Features

 - FastAPI for building APIs
 - Docker for containerization
-- Simple and easy-to-understand project structure

 ## Requirements